ARCXS in the Real World

 Cross-Protocol Agent Payment

 An x402 agent needs a service provided by an MCP agent.
 They speak different protocols.
 ARCXS translates the payment request and routes it transparently.
 The agents never need to know about each other's protocol.
-A 0.1% routing fee is deducted automatically.
+No middleman fees — value moves directly between the agents on their chosen rail.

 Implementation